-We are the only public investment vehicle that provides a non-diversified ownership interest in Syncrude, a large oil sands open-pit integrated mining project.
-Syncrude is located near Fort McMurray, Alberta, Canada and operates oil sands mines, bitumen extraction plants, an upgrading complex that processes bitumen into a synthetic crude oil and utility plants.
-Syncrude produces a single high quality, light, sweet synthetic crude oil blend, referred to as "SyncrudeTM Sweet Premium", which has an average gravity of about 32° API, low sulphur content of less than 0.2 per cent, a diesel cetane number of approximately 40 and a jet fuel smoke point of approximately 19 millimeters.
+We are the only public investment vehicle that provides a non-diversified ownership interest in Syncrude, a large oil sands mining project.
+Syncrude is located near Fort McMurray, Alberta, Canada and operates oil sands mines, bitumen extraction plants, an upgrading complex and utilities plants that collectively produce a single high quality, light, sweet synthetic crude oil blend, referred to as "Syncrude Sweet Premium", which has an average gravity of about 32° API, low sulphur content of less than 0.2 per cent, a diesel cetane number of approximately 40 and a jet fuel smoke point of approximately 19 millimeters.
 We use the term "SCO" to refer to Syncrude's production and sales volumes.
 The Corporation's business is its indirect ownership of Syncrude and the marketing and sales of SCO derived from such ownership, as well as other products related to such Syncrude interest.

 The Syncrude Joint Venture is owned as various undivided interests by the Syncrude Participants and has produced SCO since 1978.
 The assets of the Syncrude Joint Venture are operated and managed by SCL, which is owned by the Syncrude Participants in the same proportions as their interest in the Syncrude Joint Venture.
 SCL is a single purpose company that employs the SCL workforce and holds its retirement plans but has no significant tangible or capital assets.
-The Syncrude Management Committee governs the Syncrude Joint Venture and each Participant nominates a representative to the committee, which is charged with making decisions and setting the strategic direction for the operation of the Syncrude Joint Venture.
+The Syncrude Management Committee governs the Syncrude Joint Venture and each Syncrude Participant nominates a representative to the committee, which is charged with making significant decisions and setting the strategic direction for the operation of the Syncrude Joint Venture.